SandyAkoy/sandyakoyceamls26.github.io/pages/about-my-project.md

   - Develop a functional AI model forpredicting cardiovascular disease using ECG signals.
   - Prepare and preprocess ECGdatasets for machine learning analysis.
   - Analyze and interpret the resultsproduced by the AI model.
-  - Document the project and present findings clearly
+  - Document the project and present findings clearly.